-In any given week, One Acre Fund’s recruitment team reviews anywhere between 500 and 1,000 job applications.
-We are very lucky to receive many strong applications from development professionals from all over the world, and we carefully read through every single one of them.
+In any given week, One Acre Fund’s recruitment team reviews more than 1,000 job applications.
+We are very lucky to receive many strong applications from professionals from all over the world, and we carefully read through every single one of them.

 To keep things moving, our team must often make decisions about job applications in a relatively short period of time.
 We’ve developed a thorough system to ensure we make the best decisions possible.
 However, there are some things job applicants can do to help us make positive decisions on their applications.